Last Updated: 1 Sep 2020

 3.2 Log Files

-As is true of most websites, we gather certain information automatically and store it in log files.
-This information includes IP addresses, browser type, Internet service provider (“ISP”), referring/exit pages, operating system, date/time stamp, and clickstream data.
-We use this information to analyze trends, administer the Site, track users’ movements around the Site, gather demographic information about our user base as a whole, and better tailor our Site to our users’ needs.
+We gather certain information automatically and store it in log files.
+For our website, this information includes IP addresses, browser type, , referring/exit pages, operating system, date/time stamp, and clickstream data.
+We use this information to analyze trends, administer the website, track users’ movements around the website, gather demographic information about our user base as a whole, and better tailor our website to our users’ needs.

 3.3 Pixel Tags